Siganus stellatus: Taxonomy

 Siganus stellatus was first formally described in 1775 as Scarus stellatus by the Swedish-speaking Finnish explorer and naturalist Peter Forsskål with the type locality given as Jeddah in modern Saudi Arabia.
-Forsskål's description was published posthumously by, Carsten Niebuhr, a fellow member and only survivor of the Danish Arabia expedition (1761–67), in his Descriptiones animalium avium, amphibiorum, piscium, insectorum, vermium; quae in itinere orientali observavit Petrus Forskål.
+Forsskål's description was published posthumously by Carsten Niebuhr, a fellow member and only survivor of the Danish Arabia expedition (1761–67), in his Descriptiones animalium avium, amphibiorum, piscium, insectorum, vermium; quae in itinere orientali observavit Petrus Forskål.
 Post mortem auctoris edidit Carsten Niebuhr.
-The specific name stellatus means “ covered with stars”, this is thought to be a reference to the small, closely set, dark brown to black hexagonal spots which cover the body and the caudal fin.
+The specific name stellatus means "covered with stars", and this is thought to be a reference to the small, closely set, dark brown to black hexagonal spots which cover the body and the caudal fin.

 Subspecies

-Siganus stellatus has two recognised subspecies which are:
+According to FishBase, Siganus stellatus has two recognised subspecies: